What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Immigration Nation Restricted sequence having a look at US immigration

-Malibu Rescue: the Subsequent Wave Household comedy in which Staff Flounder takes to the seashore to host — and unexpectedly compete in – the Worldwide Beachmaster Competitors
+Malibu Rescue: the Subsequent Wave Household comedy in which Staff Flounder takes to the seaside to host — and unexpectedly compete in – the Worldwide Beachmaster Competitors

-The Peanut Butter Falcon Movie starring Shia LeBeouf a couple of man who runs away from a residential nursing dwelling to pursue his dream of changing into a professional wrestler
+The Peanut Butter Falcon Movie starring Shia LaBeouf a few man who runs away from a residential nursing residence to pursue his dream of turning into a professional wrestler

 Tuesday 4th August

+Thriller Lab Felipe Castanhari explores science, historical past, mysteries and marvels, and uncovers wonderful details

-Sam Jay: 3 in the Morning New stand-up particular from comic and Saturday Evening Dwell author Sam Jay
+Sam Jay: 3 in the Morning New stand-up particular from the comic and Saturday Evening Dwell author

 Wednesday fifth August